MuZeRBLX/AI-Density-Change/README.md

 # AI-Density-Change
-A Script made by MuZeUS to change AI Density
+A Script made by MuZeUS, also known as J. Dickinson to change AI Density